 Challenge 4: Digital Noise

-Challenge 5: Focusing in Low Light
+Challenge 5: Low Light Focus

-- Solution: Use manual focus or autofocus with the camera’s built-in autofocus assist lamp or a flashlight to illuminate the subject for focusing.
+Camera and Lens: Use manual focus or autofocus with the camera’s built-in autofocus assist lamp or a flashlight to illuminate the subject for focusing.
 Alternatively, focus on a high-contrast area or use manual focus peaking to ensure accurate focus in low-light conditions.

 Conclusion